 Great products emerge after multiple rounds of debate and improvements.

-Having knowledge in topics such as human-computer interaction, visual design, behavioural sciences like psychology, anthropology, cognitive science is invaluable in designing great products.
+Having knowledge in topics such as human-computer interaction, visual design, behavioural sciences like psychology, anthropology, and cognitive science is invaluable in designing great products.

 Some of my favourite sources of User Experience readings are UX planet, UX collective, Interaction Design Foundation

-Look at what others are doing
+Look at what others do

 Chances are, the problems we are trying to solve have been solved by great organisations with talented product and engineering teams.